-Program 3 is compulsory for these students if they start the fall semester in Program 2 and finish Program 2 successfully at the end of the fall semester.
+Program 3 is for the students who start the fall semester in Program 2 and finish Program 2 successfully at the end of the fall semester.
 Program 3 is not offered in fall semesters.
 In spring semesters, Program 3 population is around 20, and they are grouped into maximum 2 sections.
 Program 3 is not offered during the Summer Term.
 Within the framework of the learning outcomes and competences designed for the course, the objectives are as follows: